Frnn4268/K8s_3-tier_webapp/README.md

 ![](./readme-assets/request-diagram.png)

+It adds a simple load generator written in python and adds a simple database schema to track requests to each API.

 ## Technologies Used

 - React: The frontend of the application, responsible for rendering the user interface and interacting with the backend APIs to display data.
 React Query is used to handle data fetching efficiently.